Skin aging caused by the sun? Avoid long-term consequences with proper care

 Our sun protection tips at a glance

-• Apply cream again after swimming
+• Apply sunscreen again after swimming

 • Wear a wide-brimmed sun hat